vstxckr/PTIT/README.md

 # Assignments in PTIT
-This repo has assginments in code.ptit.edu.vn
+This repo has assignments in code.ptit.edu.vn